Tremolo333/ASU-simpy/README.md

 # ASU-simpy
 The depo contains random code for the final hpdm097 assignment

-V4.0 contains a basic working ASU model as specified in assignment and the answer to the first question (bed capacity needed to achieve an annual target of 90% of patients being admitted to the stroke unit within 4 hours of their arrival at the hospital)
+V4.0 contains a basic working ASU model as specified in assignment and the answer to the first question

 V4.1 added utility function to calculate final results, fixed the problem with the first three patients starting their treatment at 00:00.
 Each patient now yields a proper timeout